UNC-Global-Storytelling/buenos-aires-2025/src/stories/en/picking-through-fire.md

   The flames of The Burning scorched Sergio Esteban Almada’s mind and body beginning in 1993.
 It began with psoriasis, a skin disease causing itchy rashes when he was six.
 His father worked at the dump in 1970, when it opened.
 Almada followed suit.

-  {% pullQuote {   "quote": "It was a sea of waste.
-Waste upon waste.",   "attribution": "Sergio Esteban Almada",   "role": "Environmental Activist" } %}
+  {% pullQuote quote="It was a sea of waste.
+Waste upon waste." attribution="Sergio Esteban Almada" role="Environmental Activist" %}

   The rashes grew, and so did the humiliation.
 He was bullied in school for how he looked.
 His skin cracked and bled, making it hard to move.